paulomarconi/MonitorPy/README.md

 ## Features

-- Adjust brightness and contrast for connected monitors
+- Adjust brightness and contrast for connected monitors.
-- System tray icon with quick access menu
+- System tray icon with quick access menu.
-- Select between multiple monitors
+- Select between multiple monitors.
-- Reset brightness and contrast to default values
+- Reset brightness and contrast to default values.
-- Lightweight and easy to use
+- Lightweight and easy to use.

 ## Requirements